-Postmodernism is a heterogeneous movement in literary theory, sociology, architecture and philosophy that emerged in the second half of 20th century as a radical departure from the sensibilities of what was considered ‘modernity and modernism’.
-‘Modernity’ loosely emerged from the 17th century European ideas known as ‘the Enlightenment’ that broke away from the medieval ideas of the nature of state, government and freedom.
+Postmodernism is a heterogeneous movement in literary theory, sociology, architecture and philosophy that emerged in the second half of the 20th century as a radical departure from the sensibilities of what was considered “modernity and modernism”.
+Modernity loosely emerged from 17th century European ideas that developed as part of The Enlightenment, which broke away from medieval ideas of the nature of state, government and freedom.
 It has its origin in the works of European thinkers like Jean-Jacques Rousseau, John Locke, Adam Smith and David Hume.
-These thinkers upheld social and political doctrines based on reason and delimited the influence of religion on affairs of state (see for example, Social Contract).
+These thinkers upheld social and political doctrines based on reason and delimited the influence of religion on affairs of the State (see for example, Social Contract).
 They promoted the ideas of liberty, democracy, citizen rights, rationality and the separation of religion and politics.
-Western scientific revolution and industrialization closely followed the ‘Age of Enlightenment’.
-Colonization that followed the discovery of oceanic trade routes, however, met with a conflict of values and interests with the native population of the new-found continents.
-True to the pragmatism of the merchant class, the colonizers conducted their trade in the ways that suit their mediveal instincts.
-These involved marginalisation of the native population and destruction of their habitat.
-Back home, many of the thinkers who preached the ‘Enlightened values’ to their population, rationalized the excesses of the colonizers by describing the colonized population as inferior in many values common to the Christian Europeans.
-For instance, John Locke, who was cardinal to the development of ideas of citizen rights and limits of power of the state, and the principal influence for the American declaration of independence, justified the subjugation of Indian-Americans in the ‘New World’ of Americas.
+Western scientific revolution and industrialisation closely followed the The Age of Enlightenment.
+The discovery of oceanic trade routes eventually led to colonialism, which however, triggered a conflict of values and interests with the native population of the new-found continents.
+True to the pragmatism of the merchant class, the colonisers conducted their trade in ways that suited their medieval instincts: marginalisation of the native population and destruction of their habitat.
+Back home, many thinkers who preached the Enlightenment values to their population, rationalised the excesses of the colonisers by describing the colonised as inferior in many values common to Christian Europeans.
+For instance, John Locke, whose views were cardinal to the development of ideas like citizen rights and the limits of State power, and the principal influence on the American Declaration of Independence, justified the subjugation of Native-Americans in the “New World” (Americas).

-John Locke wrote: God gave the World to Men in Common; but … it cannot be supposed he meant it should always remain common and uncultivated.
-He gave it to the use of the Industrious and Rational, not to the Fancy or Covetousness of the Quarrelsome and Contentious1 .
+John Locke wrote, “God gave the World to Men in Common; but … it cannot be supposed he meant it should always remain common and uncultivated.
+He gave it to the use of the Industrious and Rational, not to the Fancy or Covetousness of the Quarrelsome and Contentious.”

-Locke, in effect, justified removal of Red Indians from their land, stating that they do not have the ‘rationality’ to put those tracts of land to use.
-Locke justification of appropriating the land of Red Americans came upon as the general justification of European colonization throughout the world(See Manifest Destiny).
+Locke, in effect, justified the removal of Native Americans from their land, stating that they do not have the “rationality” to put those tracts of land to use.
+Locke’s justification of appropriating the land of Native Americans became the general justification of European colonisation throughout the world(See Manifest Destiny).

 “Among the categories of persons denied the benefits and rights that liberalism theoretically promised to all human beings were, variously, indigenous people, the enslaved, women, children, and the mentally disabled, those whom Locke called ‘mad Men’ and ‘Idiots’.
-The main criterion used to exclude such persons was their lack of rationality, and it has been argued that ‘[t]he American Indian is the example Locke uses to demonstrate a lack of reason’”2
+The main criterion used to exclude such persons was their lack of rationality, and it has been argued that ‘[t]he American Indian is the example Locke uses to demonstrate a lack of reason’”(Armitage, 2012)

-Paul Feyerabend, picked up this strand of thought and described an anarchic view of philosophy of science that refuted its differentiation from other belief systems like myths and religion.
-The leads of these philosophers of science prompted many postmodern authors to argue that science is just one among the numerous other view points of world, and that it does not command a special status vis-à-vis beliefs systems of various native communities.
-Beyond this, there were authors who started to find ‘relationship’ between phenomena described in quantum physics and eastern mysticism.
-These ‘loose’ interpretation of the ‘facts’ of science was aided by kind of opaque language that many a times defies clarity of understanding.
-Language was used in unintelligible manner and connections were made with disconnected and dissimilar entities.
-I would argue that over a period of time, postmodernism developed a ‘sociological’ milieu for themselves where ‘opacity and disconnection’ was, as a matter of style, tolerated by a whole community of authors and readers.
-The style of writing was so well established in the mainstream discourse of postmodern humanities that it required a ‘child’ who do not share the ‘sociological milieu’, to call their bluff, and shout that the king is naked.
-Alan Sokal, physcists by training, turned out to be the child who didn’t share the fashion sense of the postmodernists.
+Paul Feyerabend, picked up this strand of thought and described an anarchic view of the philosophy of science that refuted its differentiation from other belief systems like myths and religion.
+These ideas prompted many postmodern authors to argue that science is just one among the numerous other viewpoints of the world, and that it does not command a special status vis-à-vis belief systems of various native communities.
+Beyond this, there were authors who started to explore a relationship between phenomena described in quantum physics and eastern mysticism.
+These loose interpretations of the facts of science were aided by opaque language that many a time defied to provide any clarity of understanding.
+Language was used in an unintelligible manner and connections were made with disconnected and dissimilar entities.
+I would argue that over a period of time, postmodernism developed a sociological milieu for themselves where “opacity and disconnection” was, as a matter of style, tolerated by a whole community of authors and readers.
+The style of writing was so well established in the mainstream discourse of postmodern humanities that it required a “child” who did not share the same sociological milieu to call their bluff and shout that the king is naked.
+Alan Sokal, physicist by training, turned out to be the child who didn’t share the fashion sense of the postmodernists.

-Fashionable nonsense is a sequel of the ‘Sokal’s hoax’ on the manner in which ‘postmodern’ writers abuse language and scientific concepts.
-It describes a community of people who encourages obfuscation in their communications.
-Sokal and Bricmont give detailed excerpts of authors who tried to freely interpret concepts in mathematics and physics into unrelated terrains like literary and cultural studies.
-The authors discuss in length writers like psychoanalyst-feminist Julia Kristeva, psychoanalyst Jacques Lacan, feminist-psycholinguist-cultural theorist Luce Irigaray, philosopher-anthropologist-sociologist Bruno Latour, sociologist-philosopher-cultural theorist Jean Baudrillard, philosopher-cultural theorist Paul Virilio, philosopher Gilles Deleuze and philosopher-psychotherapist Felix Guattari.
+Fashionable Nonsense is a sequel to the “Sokal hoax” in the manner in which it exposes postmodern writers for their abuse of language and scientific concepts.
+It describes a community of people who encourage obfuscation in their communications.
+Sokal and Bricmont give detailed excerpts of authors who tried to freely interpret concepts in mathematics and physics to form connections in unrelated terrains like literary and cultural studies.
+The authors discuss in-length, writers like psychoanalyst-feminist Julia Kristeva, psychoanalyst Jacques Lacan, feminist-psycholinguist-cultural theorist Luce Irigaray, philosopher-anthropologist-sociologist Bruno Latour, sociologist-philosopher-cultural theorist Jean Baudrillard, philosopher-cultural theorist Paul Virilio, philosopher Gilles Deleuze and philosopher-psychotherapist Felix Guattari.